Weight gain during pregnancy

 The unpleasant news you should keep in mind during pregnancy is that you necessarily needn’t eat for two because you do not need any extra calories during your first semester of pregnancy, and you may add around 300 calories a day during the second semester and 500 calories for the final one.
 On the contrary, dieting during pregnancy can also be a bad idea.
-Therefore, instead of increasing the amount of the food you are eating you should focus on the quality and the richness in it.
-Finally, on one hand you should know that if you are overweight woman you may try to lose weight during pregnancy and this must be achieved under professional medical supervision, on the other hand if you are underweight you should try to gain more weight.
+Therefore, instead of increasing the amount of the food you are eating you should focus on the quality and the richness of it.
+Finally, on one hand, you should know that if you are an overweight woman you may try to lose weight during pregnancy and this must be achieved under professional medical supervision, on the other hand, if you are underweight you should try to gain more weight.

 To know the healthy target for how much weight you should gain during pregnancy you should know your pre-pregnant Body Mass Index, which is calculated by dividing your weight in Kg to your squared height in meters.
 Having a BMI from 20 to 24.9 means that your body is normal.
 While a BMI of 25 to 29.9 means that, you are overweight.
 In addition, a BMI of 30 or more means that you are obese.

 As a guideline for the weight, you should gain during pregnancy, based on your BMI.
-You should know that if you are underweight, you should gain between 12.5-18 Kg, and if you are normal it is between 11-16 Kg, while if you are overweight you should try to gain between 7-11 Kg, and for an obese woman it is more than enough to gain 5-9 Kg. at last as a special case for the woman carrying twins it is normal to gain 11-19 Kg.
+You should know that if you are underweight, you should gain between 12.5-18 Kg, and if you are normal it is between 11-16 Kg, while if you are overweight you should try to gain between 7-11 Kg, and for an obese woman, it is more than enough to gain 5-9 Kg. at last as a special case for the woman carrying twins, it is normal to gain 11-19 Kg.

 Abnormal weight increase or decrease during pregnancy can cause immediate and prolonged health issues to the mother and her child.
-On one hand, a high rate of weight gain may cause complications during pregnancy period, C-Section, obesity in new borns, and finally keeping the gained weight after birth may lead to obesity and may cause complications even during the following pregnancies.
-On the other hand, gaining less weight than you should during pregnancy may not affect the mother but it can certainly result growth-restricted babies and it increases the risk of developmental delays.
+On one hand, a high rate of weight gain may cause complications during pregnancy period, C-Section, obesity in newborns, and finally keeping the gained weight after birth may lead to obesity and may cause complications even during the following pregnancies.
+On the other hand, gaining less weight than you should during pregnancy not affect the mother but it can certainly result growth-restricted babies and it increases the risk of developmental delays.

 Read More: Is it safe to have sex during pregnancy?